 Local content FTW!
 Our Honeycombers Hot List dishes out the best in movies, books and music.

-We’re showing love to all things local with our new monthly column, the Honeycombers Hot List.
+We’re showing love to all things local with our monthly column, the Honeycombers Hot List.
 From local movies and artists to homegrown musicians and authors in Singapore, we spill on what we’re reading, watching and listening to.
 So bookmark this page if you want to be in the loop!
-This month, we’ve got a short film by a migrant worker, a new single by local artist Jason Yu and the highly raved book, Eating Chilli Crab in the Anthropocene.
+This month, we’ve got a satirical comedy by a trio of theatre companies, a new single by R&B group brb. and the national bestseller, This Is What Inequality Looks Like.

 The Honeycombers Hot List: April